- News & Publications

-New York City’s portal provides additional detail on programs available to City businesses, including zero interest loans of up to $75,000 to help retain employees and ensure business continuity for business with fewer than 100 employees who have seen sales decreases of 25% or more.
+New York City’s portal provides additional detail on programs available to City businesses.
+These included a zero-interest loan of up to $75,000 to help retain employees and ensure business continuity for business with fewer than 100 employees who have seen sales decreases of 25% or more.
 However, due to overwhelming demand, the application window was "paused."
 The City was also offering small businesses with fewer than 5 employees (including nonprofits) a grant to cover 40% of payroll costs for two months to help retain employees, but the applications are no longer being accepted.
 Business owners should check the portal regularly for updates.

 D. Deferring and Negotiating Liabilities

 Finally, businesses and non-profits should consider if they are able to defer or modify some of their ongoing liabilities.
 This includes reaching out to their landlords and other creditors to see if they are able to modify or defer payments.
 While some lenders may already have hardship deferral procedures in place, business owners should check if any specific programs are in place in response to COVID-19.

 For instance, the New York Department of Financial Services issued a circular letter to insurers urging all regulated entities to provide small businesses that can demonstrate financial hardship caused by COVID-19 payment accommodations (including no-cost extension of payment due dates).
 DFS also urges all regulated entities, in their capacity as creditors to businesses of all sizes, to work with and provide accommodations to their borrowers, including refraining from exercising rights and remedies based on potential technical defaults under material adverse change and other contractual provisions that might be triggered by the COVID-19 pandemic.